 The Hidden Beach or the so-called Playa del Amor is a feature of one of the Marieta Islands, located west of Puerto Vallarta in Mexico.
-This beach is one of the highlights of the unforgettable vacation and reminds something out of a fantasy: a wide, sandy crater with the turquoise water of the Pacific ocean rushing in.
+This beach is one of the highlights of an unforgettable vacation and looks like something out of a fantasy: a wide, sandy crater with the turquoise water of the Pacific ocean rushing in.

 Playa del Amor offers a cute sandy beach and crystal clear waters where you can also discover a natural bird sanctuary.
 This romantic destination can be your trip of a lifetime.

 The best time to visit Marieta Islands and to feel the atmosphere of the Hidden Beach is during winter months from November through May.
 This is when the weather is pleasant, you can do all kinds of water sports, and also watch whales.